Increasingly normal: Guns seen outside vote-counting centers

 Some carry shotguns.
 Some have handguns.
-Often, they carry black, military-style semiautomatic rifles.
+Often, they carry military-style semiautomatic rifles.

 The protesters with weapons are a small minority of the demonstrators.
 There have been no reports of anyone getting shot, and the laws in Arizona, Nevada and Michigan — where guns have been seen outside vote-tabulation centers in recent days — allow people to openly carry firearms in public.